alxmglk/building-microservices-with-fsharp/slides/index.md

         makeHttpRequest
         |> AsyncArrow.mapIn (injectCorrelationId correlationId)

----
-## Monitoring
-* monitor the infrastructure and service stats (response time, requests per second)
-* setup triggers to be able to react quickly to the deviations and failures in your infrastructure and services

 ***
-## Functional composition is a powerful feature
+## Functional composition is sweet

-Due to the rich capabilities of functional composition you could easily address cross-cutting concerns like retries, timeouts, logging etc without any affects to your business logic
+Due to the rich capabilities of functional composition you could easily address cross-cutting concerns like retries, timeouts, logging etc without any changes to your business logic

 ***
 ## Microservice API management
 * adhere to the Postel's law
 * write consumer tests on the API and run them on each check in of the producer
-* auto-document your API (swagger)
+* document your API (Swagger)
-* avoid breaking changes whenever you can

----
-## Postel's law
-Be conservative in what you send, be liberal in what you accept

 ---
 ## Explicit serialization
      type User = {
         Id : Guid
         Name : string